Luke-El/lab5/README.txt

 and service with an updated system that better suited our new features.
 I  used the service to my advantage when implementing the GET request that collected the categories from the database and displayed them to the user using a fucntion in typescript to puth them into an array then used an *ngFor() loop in CSS and HTML to display the infromation to the users.
 I also created a searchbar that got the topic that the user typed in and sent it to the typescript which sent it to the backend using POST and collected the images using the createImages() function.

+Eric: I worked on some frontend and backend.
+For the frontend, since I was going to be working with the replace portion of the PUT endpoint, I made a dropdown list that the user could choose the categories from.
+Under the list, there was a text box to enter the new category.
+To the right of the input box, I put a button that would fire the PUT request and replace the category.
+For the backend, to implement the PUT request, I first created a connection to the collection in Node, then took in both the old and new categories.
+First, I used await to make sure that the old category was deleted, then used the createImages() function made by Luke to get the images of the new category and put them into the database.